Introduction

 - Comments may be submitted through github.

-- Comments may be submitted through the github.
+- Comments in the community review phase may be submitted through the github.

 DASH-IF Position and White Papers